Dealing with the Loss of a Loved One on Special Occasions

 - Share some of the memories with people who were also close to the person

-It is O.K. to enjoy yourself.
 It might be hard to celebrate when you’re missing someone you love.
 It’s not uncommon to have a whole lot of different feelings, like sadness, guilt or excitement.
-Getting together with family and close friends can be a chance to remember the good times with the person who’s died, and it’s O.K. to relax and have a laugh.
-Having fun is not necessarily a sign that you miss that person any less.
+Getting together with family and close friends can be a chance to remember the good times with the person who’s died, and it’s okay to relax and have a laugh.
+Having fun isn’t a sign that you miss that person any less.

 - Go to the beach